ruby-uniovi/rubyeii/README.md

 RUBY@EII
 ========

-This repo necessary software and code for following the 2 day Ruby bootcamp at EII
+This repo contains necessary software and code for following the 2 day Ruby bootcamp at EII

 Software requirements
 ---------------------